 The situation in Haiti is urgent.
-After the weekend’s devastating earthquake, children living on the streets in Les Cayes in western Haiti are in dire need of food, water and shelter.
+After the devastating 7.2 magnitude earthquake that struck western Haiti on Saturday 14th August, children living on the streets in Les Cayes in western Haiti are in dire need of food, water and shelter.

 “I see children crying on the street, people asking us for food, but we are low on food ourselves as well.
 The organisations that are here are doing what they can, but we need more supplies.
 Food, clean water and shelter are needed most, and we need them fast." - Field Manager Carl-Henry Petit-Frère of Save the Children

 Our Children's Emergency Fund is crucial to helping us respond quickly to disasters like Haiti.